brimdata/zui/docs/Joining-Data.md

 show examples with the [Zed CLI tools](https://github.com/brimdata/zed#quick-start) that specify these inputs as named files or pools in a [Zed Lake](https://github.com/brimdata/zed/blob/main/docs/zed/README.md).

-Brim release `v0.25.0` introduced initial support for storing data in Zed Lakes.
-However, due to a current limitation ([brim/1618](https://github.com/brimdata/brim/issues/1618)), Zed queries issued from within Brim cannot yet access multiple pools simultaneously.
-Instead such queries are currently limited to accessing the data from whichever pool is currently selected from the **Pools** list.

-// TODO
-Because of this limitation, the [streamed input example](https://github.com/brimdata/zed/tree/main/docs/language/operators.md#example-5---streamed-input) is the only one shown that can currently be executed as is from within Brim.
+The `join` operator is still experimental and has somewhat hard-to-use syntax, though this should be improved soon in a subsequent release.
+The easiest way to join data within Brim is to join two subsets of data from the same pool using `switch` to define the parent streams for input into the join.

-If the example `fruit.ndjson` and `people.ndjson` are already present in a single pool (such as if concatenated into a single file and dragged into the app), we can see the same query output as shown in the doc.
+In this example, `fruit.ndjson` and `people.ndjson` are already present in a single pool (such as if concatenated into a single file and dragged into the app), and we can see the same query output as shown in the doc:

 ![Streamed Join Example](media/Join-Streamed.png)